Running a Provar CI Task in Azure DevOps Pipelines

 Step 6: Publish your test results.

-We have to explicitly use the publish test results task to publish JUNIT test results in GUI.
+We must explicitly use the publish test results task to publish JUNIT test results in GUI.

 Step 7: Publish artifacts.